 After the resurrection, the disciples returned to Galilee, “where Jesus had commanded them to go” (Matthew 28:16).
 Along with the eleven, there were more than five hundred brothers, including Bartholomew.
 Through this authority, He entrusts His followers with a mission.

 And when the day of Pentecost came, they were all together in one place.
-There came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.
+There came a sound from heaven, like a mighty rushing wind, filling the whole house where they were sitting.
 Also, there appeared to them tongues as of fire, and they sat on each one of them.
 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.

 People’s beliefs on Pentecost

 - Legends say that the Jele, or Pentecost, are fantastic beings that roam the skies and can take people’s minds if they don’t observe the holiday.
-The Whitsundays, known by various names – mares, fairies, falcons, fairy empresses, bears – walk around dressed in white, and the places where they dance remain burnt and unmoved.
+The Whitsundays, known by various names – mares, fairies, falcons, fairy empresses, bears – walk around dressed in white, and where they dance, remain burnt and unmoved.

 Why did Jesus tell the disciples to spread throughout the world?